koii-network/docs/develop/settlement-layer/k2-tick-tock-fast-blocks.md

 The Settlement Layer holds the KOII tokens, as well as an immutable ledger of transaction history, an active registry of open compute operations, and all [compute task](../microservices-and-tasks/what-are-tasks/) metadata.

-**Heads up!:** To use K2, you'll need to install the [Koii CLI](/develop/koii-software-toolkit-sdk/using-the-cli) or try the [Koii SDK](../koii-software-toolkit-sdk/what-is-the-koii-sdk), which provides vital functions such as creating wallets, sending transactions, and signing data.
+**Heads up!** To use K2, you'll need to install the [Koii CLI](/develop/koii-software-toolkit-sdk/using-the-cli) or try the [Koii SDK](../koii-software-toolkit-sdk/what-is-the-koii-sdk), which provides vital functions such as creating wallets, sending transactions, and signing data.

 ## Native Programs